 Gibbs glared at him for the question, knowing that Tony was fishing for information.
 Before he could reply, his phone rang, he answered it with a huff.

 "C'mon" Gibbs ordered.
 "Grab your gear.
 Get Ziva and Ducky.
 There's a dead sailor at the harbor in Norfolk."

 "Great."
 Tony muttered as he turned and headed back inside almost at a dead run.

-Gibbs, Tony and Ziva returned to the squad room two hours later.
-They had gathered the evidence and after a quick detour to fill Abby in on the case and hand over what they had for processing, they were finally slipping into their chairs.
+When Gibbs, Tony and Ziva returned to the squad room later that afternoon, they took the gathered evidence Abby and filled her in on the case, they were finally slipping into their chairs to write up what they could on the case so far.
 Just as Gibbs settled down and was putting away his weapon, his phone rang.